cameronbrady1527/learn-vocab-v1/README.md

 5. Click "Reveal Definition" to check your answer
 6. Mark your answer as "Yes :)" or "I will next time?" under the "Did you get it?" question
 7. Continue through your vocabulary list by pressing "Next Card"
-8. Click "Save Progress" at any time to save your progress to an exported Excel file (reminder: your progress is saved in the local browser)
+8. Click "Save Progress" at any time to save your progress to an exported Excel/CSV file (**reminder**: your progress is saved in the local browser)

 ## Data Persistence